 2. Grange Park Opera

 A Great British Brand, Grange Park Opera is housed in The Theatre in the Woods, a five-tier opera house at 500-year-old West Horsley Place, on the edge of London and close to the Surrey Hills.
 Known as a demi-Eden, visitors can enjoy the historic walled gardens, sun-dappled woodland, a 300-year old orchard and the sprawling ancient house, West Horsley Place.
-Not to mention the entertainment; Grange Park Opera will play host to Engelbert Humperdinck’s Hansel & Gretel, George Gershwin’s Porgy & Bess and Verdi’s Don Carlo in the 2019 season.
-The celebrated American lyric-coloratura mezzo-soprano, Joyce DiDonato, is also set to give a special recital in July, so add the 11 July to the diary now.
-6 June – 11 July
+Not to mention the entertainment; the summer lineup features by George Gershwin, 8 June – 7 July; by Giuseppe Verdi, 6 June – 9 July; by Engelbert Humperdinck, 23 June – 10 July and many more.
+Find the full programme .

 On the 28th of May in 1934, the very first Glyndebourne Opera Festival began, and has since been the centre of growing talent and beautiful productions.
-Shorthand for glamour.
-The original, exuberant outdoor cultural opera extravaganza will present a 2019 summer programme with works from Rossini, Massenet and Mozart.
-La damnation de Faust kicks off the season when Faust is pulled back from the brink of suicide by the appearance of smooth-talking Méphistophélès, who offers an alternative, from 18 May to 25 August.
+The original, exuberant outdoor cultural opera extravaganza will present a 2019 summer programme with from 18 May – 10 July, (Cinderella) from 8 June – 2 August, and (limited availability!) from 18 July – 24 August.
+Find the full programme .

 4. Nevill Holt Opera

 While it only had its first season in 2013, the has gone from strength to strength and provided continuous support to growing operatic stars.
-June 2018 marks the opening of the opera’s new theatre at the Nevill Holt estate – a 400-seat theatrical masterpiece, blending into the estate’s stable-block and espousing the interior characteristics of early courtyard theatre.
-The 2019 performance schedule will soon be announced.
+June 2018 marked the opening of the opera’s new theatre at the Nevill Holt estate – a 400-seat theatrical masterpiece, blending into the estate’s stable-block and espousing the interior characteristics of early courtyard theatre.
+Coming soon: Mozart’s , 25 – 30 June and 2 July.
+Find the full programme .

 5. The Grange Festival

 In the heart of Hampshire, is situated at the 17th-century country house, The Grange, surrounded by beautiful Hampshire countryside.
-As well as dance, the festival boasts operas as disparate as Le nozze di Figaro, Falstaff and Belshazzar.
-The season also features [email protected], where classical and modern ballet feature alongside contemporary dance.
+The festival boasts operas as disparate as Le nozze di , and .
+The season also features, where classical and modern ballet feature alongside contemporary dance.
+Find the full programme .

 6. Opera Holland Park

 Regarded as one of the most exciting Opera events in London, is an event not to be missed.
-Grab a picnic, pop open some champagne and enjoy Manon Lescaut and Un ballo in maschera in this year’s line-up, as well as L’arlesiana and Il segreto di Susanna & Iolanta.
+Grab a picnic, pop open some champagne and enjoy Manon Lescaut Un ballo in maschera and L’arlesiana.
 Perfect for the whole family or a romantic evening for two.
-4 June – 3 August.
+Find the full programme .